 See fee schedule, applications, guidelines and much more.

-Farmers Markets and Farms
+Farmers Markets and Farm Stands

 See fee schedule, application and requirements to operate at a Pierce County farmers market.
 Check out requirements for opening a farm stand.